Bumped into an issue or product-related question? We've got your back, but please read this first.

 To get access to support, you need an account set up.
 This is important as it connects you to your company and ensures the correct response time (SLA).
 If you haven't received an account, please get in touch with your Account Manager.

-We also recommend you read through the product documentation in Help center and take the Qualified Super-user course in Engage Academy (request access here).
+We also recommend you read through the product documentation in Help center and take the Certified Engage user course in Voyado Academy (request access here).